Intro to Scenarios

 Where Scenarios Are Used

-Scenarios appear across multiple parts of Outdoo AI:
+Scenarios appear across multiple parts of Outdoo:

 • Roleplay Agents — Set the exact buyer situation before the call